Formatting Text

 This new flush function has three responsibilities:

-2. It must add all those words to the display list; and
+2. it must add all those words to the display list; and

-3. It must update the cursor_x and cursor_y fields
+3. it must update the cursor_x and cursor_y fields.

 Here’s what it looks like, step by step: